JeremyW1990/cloud-ai-gcp/readme.md

 Within this chatroom, you will interact with a few distinct AI agents, each with a specific area of expertise.
 Each agent has specific responsibilities and communication protocols to ensure smooth collaboration and efficient task completion.
 As you engage with the chatroom, the agents will work together to address your needs.
 The agent coordinator will guide the conversation, directing your queries to the appropriate specialist when necessary;
 The Code Agent will handle the code generation and updates;
-TheExternal Info Monitor Agent will monitor the deployment process and provide feedback.
+The External Info Monitor Agent will monitor the deployment process and provide feedback.

 Please feel free to start your query, and the agents will be ready to assist you in building and managing your code repository through this collaborative effort.